KhurramFarman/2022_SE_01_ML_Lab_Tasks/Project-Documentation Equity in Post-HCT Survival Predictions/Report.md

 ---

 ## **7. Conclusion**
-This project demonstrated a comprehensive approach to predicting post-HCT survival outcomes while ensuring equity across demographic groups.
-By combining multiple models and using advanced techniques like the Nelson-Aalen estimator and model stacking, the solution achieved robust and equitable predictions.
-The code and methodology can be adapted to similar survival prediction tasks in healthcare and other domains.
+This project showcased a comprehensive approach to predicting post-HCT survival outcomes while ensuring fairness across demographic groups.
+By leveraging multiple models and advanced techniques such as the Nelson-Aalen estimator and model stacking, the solution achieved robust and equitable predictions.

----

-This document provides a clear and detailed explanation of the project, making it easy for readers to understand the steps, tools, and techniques used.
+Throughout the competition, **I made a total of 45 submissions**, continuously refining the model for better accuracy.
+After the competition, my best result secured **1729th position** with a **final score of 0.68872**.